rforbiodatascience22/2022_group5_final_project/README.md

 Structure of Repository:

-- R folder contains the code where the first four files should be ran first to tidy the data which is necessary for the following files.
-In these files the user can create various visualization of the data to get an understanding about the
+- R folder contains the code where the the raw data is tidied in the first four files on order to use the transformed data for each of the following analyzing tasks.

-- in subfile 04 you can make a volcano plot to see how many genes are significantly different between the male and female patients (with p value = 0.05).
-After this, you choose 100 genes with the lowest p value in order to plot them against each other per patient on a heatmap where you differ between males and females.
+- in subfile 04 a volcano plot is made to visualize how many genes are significantly different between the male and female patients (with p value = 0.05).
+After this, 100 genes are with the lowest p value are chosen in order to plot them against each other per patient on a heatmap where you differ between males and females.
-- in subfile 05 you can get get a feeling for the data where you can plot the cause of death by gender      and the age distribution based on gender within the data
+- in subfile 05 the cause of death per gender and age distribution within the gender is plotted.

-- in subfile 06 (modelling_linear) we used a non linear model to try to see whether we can predict the      age of a patient based on the gene expression.
-This is an optional part of our work.
+- in subfile 06 (modelling_linear) a non linear model is built to discriminate the age of a patient based on the gene expression.
+This is an optional part of this work.

-- in subfile 07 you can use PCA to analyze whether you can use the difference in expression profile to distinguish between male and female muscle tissue
+- in subfile 07 PCA is carried to evaluate whether the difference in expression profile can be used to distinguish between male and female muscle tissue.

-- in folder doc you can take a look at our presentation
+- in folder doc the presentation is given

-- in folder figures you can see the figures we created during our workflow for this project
+- in folder figures the figures made within the plot pipeline are given.

 Data used: